hhoeflin/thermite/README.md

 - allow for grouped options in functions by using dataclasses as parameters

 Overall it should make it easier to create CLIs, especially for complex cases with lots of options.

+# What does a CLI look like in practice

+## A single function

+When a single function is passed, the parameters of that function are made available to the tool using options.
+If the return parameter is None, the run will end after executing the function.
+If the annotated return value is a class, the CLI will make the *instancemethods* and *classmethods* available as subcommands.

+## A class definition

+When using a class definition, the __init__ function is taken as the starting point with the classmethods and instancemethods of the return used as the subcommands.

+## An instance of a class